-HOAs and Electrical Vehicle Charging Stations
+HOAs and Electrical Vehicle Charging Stations In Denver

 Xcel Energy is at the forefront of capitalizing on this market trend and is willing to subsidize the cost of EV Charging infrastructure by installing charging stations at HOAs, condos, and other multifamily properties in Denver!
 CAP Management is currently working with Xcel’s EV Programs this summer to bring EV charging infrastructure to several HOA communities.

 A typical household outlet can support a “Level 1” charging station that will give you approximately 3-5 miles of driving per hour of charging.
 But this has its limitations and likely won’t work for most commuters or daily drivers.
 Upgrading to a “Level 2” charging station (240 V), allows users to charge at 10-20 miles per hour, which would meet the needs of most commuters.
 Now we’re getting somewhere!

 HOA residents with shared parking lots or garages are now looking to their HOA management company for options on how to install electrical vehicle charging stations in their HOAs in Denver.
 The good news is that the HOA has many options for addressing this need.
 The easiest solution is likely an HOA funded, Level 2 EV charger for a shared parking space and the creation of an HOA electric charging policy.
 The Association would need to establish rules of use, considering a “first-come” basis, or a placing a limit on how long owners can charge.
 Another option is for the Association to create an “EV-ready” electrical capacity upgrade, which would allow owners to install future charging stations for their exclusive use, at their own expense.